agro23/places/README.md

 * Show a list of the entered places - X

+* Show list of entered places names only, all in uppercase. - X

-* Show the list of places as links and show the linked to place when click
+* Show the list of places and show whole record when clicked - x

 * format appearance

+* Validate input of city name

 * Show user a menu of possible choices:
   * Add place to list